Olympus E-PL9 vs Panasonic GX85

 - More heavily discounted: Has been on the market for longer (launched in April 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the E-PL9 is the clear winner of the match-up (7 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-PL9 emerges as the winner of the contest (7 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-PL9 and the Panasonic GX85 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.